Why is Car Insurance So Expensive?

 Gender – Is car insurance cheaper for women?

-It used to be true that women were seen as a lower risk than men and were therefore charged at a lower rate for their car insurance – but this is no longer the case.
-A ruling from the European Court of Justice in 2012 saw this practice become illegal across Europe.
+It used to be true that women were seen as a lower risk than men and were therefore charged at a lower rate for their car insurance – but this is no longer the case as a ruling from the European Court of Justice in 2012 saw this practice of gender prejudice become illegal across Europe.

-Despite this ruling, though, men still pay (on average) more for their car insurance than women, with insurers instead using information such as the car your drive, how many miles you clock up, your job and whether you have modified your vehicle to determine your premium – in most cases, the circumstances still result in men paying more.
+Despite this ruling, though, men still pay more for their car insurance than women on average, with insurers instead using information such as the car your drive, how many miles you clock up, your job and whether you have modified your vehicle to determine your premium – in most cases, this still results in men paying more.

 How much does your insurance go up after your first accident in the UK?

-Having a car accident can come with several financial implications, one of them being an increase in your future car insurance premiums.
+Having a car accident can lead to several financial implications, one of them being an increase in your future car insurance premiums.
 Once you have had a car accident, your future insurers will inevitably see you as a greater risk on the road, as those who have had an accident are statistically more likely to have another.